SouchetJulie/TDD-Discovery/00-Setup/macos.md

 From the previous commands, GitHub CLI should already be installed on your computer.
 We'll use it to interact with GitHub directly from the terminal.

-- First in order to **login**, copy-paste the following command in your terminal:
+- First, in order to **login**, copy-paste the following command in your terminal:

     :warning: **DO NOT edit the `email`**